-Quick take: At the end of July the inflation-adjusted S&P 500 index price was 86% above its long-term trend, up from 84% above trend the previous month.
+Quick take: At the end of August the inflation-adjusted S&P 500 index price was 85% above its long-term trend, down from 86% above trend the previous month.

 About the only certainty in the stock market is that, over the long haul, over performance turns into under performance and vice versa.
 Is there a pattern to this movement?
 Let's apply some simple regression analysis (see footnote below) to the question.

 Below is a chart of the S&P Composite stretching back to 1871 based on the real (inflation-adjusted) monthly average of daily closes.
 I've using a semi-log scale to equalize vertical distances for the same percentage change regardless of the index price range.

 The regression trendline drawn through the data clarifies the secular pattern of variance from the trend — those multi-year periods when the market trades above and below trend.
 That regression slope, incidentally, represents an annualized growth rate of 1.75%.